-The ADS7806 does have tri-state outputs for the parallel port, but intermediate latches should be used if the bus will be active during conversions.
+The ADS7807 does have tri-state outputs for the parallel port, but intermediate latches should be used if the bus will be active during conversions.
 If the bus is not active during conversion, the tri-state outputs can be used to isolate the A/D converter from other peripherals on the same bus.

 Intermediate latches are beneficial on any monolithic A/D converter.
-The ADS7806 has an internal LSB size of 610μ V. Transients from fast switching signals on the parallel port, even when the A/D converter is tri-stated, can be coupled through the substrate to the analog circuitry causing degradation of converter performance.
-The effects of this phenomenon will be more obvious when using the pin-compatible ADS7807 or any of the other 16-bit converters in the ADS Family.
-This is due to the smaller internal LSB size of 38μ V.
+The ADS7807 has an internal LSB size of $38\mu V.$ Transients from fast switching signals on the parallel port, even when the A/D converter is tri-stated, can be coupled through the substrate to the analog circuitry causing degradation of converter performance.